splunk/public-o11y-docs/gdi/get-data-in/rum/browser/instrument-single-page-applications.rst

 Get single-page applications data in
 ========================================================

-The following sections describe how to enable the instrumentation for several different SPA frameworks.
+The following sections describe how to activate the instrumentation for several different SPA frameworks.

 Next.js
 --------------------------------------------------------